 One golfer’s obstacles is another’s opportunity.
 That’s exactly what happened during the the Wells Fargo Championship.
 Nine players dropped off the roster due to poor conditions of the greens at Quail Hollow.
 This created an open spot for 22-year-old UNLV student, Derek Ernst.

 His hard work at Q-school earned him playing privileges this season.
 He came into the competition with a world ranking of 1,207, as an unknown.
 With his win at the Wells Fargo Championship he’s been bumped up to the top 125, not bad for a rookie.

 Upleveling contributed to Ernst’s win on the tour.
 By this I mean that he developed a clear vision to play pro.
 This matters because many golfers wait to practice more seriously only once they’ve reached the next level of play.
 To uplevel your performance you’ve got to practice now as if you’ve already moved up.
 Don’t wait until you advance to start practicing more seriously.

-Follow these steps to uplevel your mindset and play like a PGA Pro:
+Follow these steps to develop the mindset of a Tour Pro: